renytek13/Soft-Prompt-Generation/README.md

 <summary>If you wanna use the data splits and domain prompt labels produced by yourself.
 Please follow the instructions as follows.</summary>

+To obtain data splits and domain prompt labels, please run the bash file as follows.

 ```bash
 # Example: trains on PACS dataset with ResNet50 as the backbone.
 bash scripts/spg_coop/spg_coop.sh pacs RN50
 ```

-Then, you can obtain data splits and domain prompt labels.

 </details>